tjfenwick/DIY-Sim-Racing-Active-Pedal/Arduino/Esp32_S2/Library/FastAccelStepper/README.md

 If the interrupt load is not an issue, then rmt is the better choice.
 With rmt the below (multi-axis application) mentioned loss of synchonicity at high speeds can be avoided.
 The rmt driver is - besides some rmt modules perks - less complex and way more straightforward.

 As of now, allocation of steppers on esp32 are: first all 6 mcpwm/pcnt drivers and then the 8 rmt drivers.
 In future this may be under application control.
+Starting with 0.29.2, the module can be directly selected on call of `stepperConnectToPin()`.
+So the allocation gets more flexible.

+One specific note for the rmt: If a direction pin toggle is needed directly after a command with steps, then the driver will add before that direction pin toggle another pause of `MIN_CMD_TICKS` ticks.

 ### ESP32S2